bradrn/brassica/docs/Reference.md

 ### Word highlighting

-The graphical frontends of Brassica provide an option to highlight output words which are ‘Different to input’.
+The graphical frontends of Brassica provide an option to highlight output words when ‘Any rule applied’.
 This highlighting occurs for all words which satisfy one of the following conditions:

 - At least one sound change has successfully matched,